scionproto/scion/doc/dev/design/TEMPLATE.rst

 Rationale
 =========
-[A discussion of alternate approaches and the trade offs, advantages, and disadvantages of the specified approach.]
+[A discussion of alternate approaches and the trade-offs, advantages, and disadvantages of the specified approach.]

 Compatibility
 =============